haskell-effectful/effectful/README.md

 ### Any downsides?

 As always, there's no free lunch. `Eff` doesn't support `NonDet` nor `Coroutine` effects.
-For what is worth however, the `NonDet` effect in existing effect libraries is [broken](https://github.com/lexi-lambda/eff/blob/master/notes/semantics-zoo.md) and none of them provide the `Coroutine` effect, so arguably it's not a big loss.
+However, the `NonDet` effect in existing libraries is [broken](https://github.com/lexi-lambda/eff/blob/master/notes/semantics-zoo.md) and none of the ones with support for higher order effects provide the `Coroutine` effect, so arguably it's not a big loss.

 If you need such capability in your application, there are well established libraries such as [conduit](https://hackage.haskell.org/package/conduit) or